jdrydn/jdrydn.github.io/_posts/2016-02-16-telegram-hero.md

   }
 }, callback);
 ```
+It’s built on top of the popular [`request`](github.com/request/request) module, to allow you to send attachments as
+streams, like above.

 This API doesn’t make any assumptions of your existing codebase, so if you require sending many messages to many users
 you’ll need to add [`async`]() or an equivalent control-flow library to assist you.
 Take care when using `Promise.all`